varNinja/VoteWise/DEV-PROCESS.md

    `git merge origin/Node`
 5. Fix any merge conflicts that may have resulted from the above.
 6. Run `./run-tests`.
 They should all pass.
+7. Push your branch to GitHub.
-7. Create a pull request on GitHub from your branch to Node.
+8. Create a pull request on GitHub from your branch to Node.
 Add at least one other programmer as a participant to review it.
-8. When you and the reviewer are happy with the changes, merge them into Node.
+9. When you and the reviewer are happy with the changes, merge them into Node.

 TODO: The `Node` branch should be changed to `dev` or something.